Company Culture in Real Estate: The Ultimate Competitive Edge for 2026

 What it looks like in practice:

-• Leaders show their work: Sharing wins, losses, and learning moments.
+• Leaders show their work: sharing wins, losses, and learning moments openly.

 • They adopt new tools and systems early and help the team navigate them.